samuelrock/AllStar/README.md

 # AllStar
 _______________________________________________________________________________________________

-Patches and files to compile AllStar Asterisk on a Debian i386 Platforms.
+Patches and files to compile AllStar Asterisk on Debian i386 Platforms.

 This is a work in progress that has been forked from N4IRS.
 The plan is to modify the scripting to make the installer run under a installation environment that is currently in production and